AnimosWorkshop/Sor-Vault/Temuþen/Actions and Derived Nouns.md

 * crū - to ease
 * cralū - to rule over
 	* cralieca - country
-* ctazū - to hunt
+* ctazū - to hunt (a broad term, also used for fishing)
 * cugrū - to investigate
 * cucū - to silence
 	* cuciul - silent